Skip to main content

 ...

-Example: use your own row hash
+Example: Use your own row hash

 By default, dlt generates a row hash based on all columns provided by the resource and stores it in _dlt_id.
 You can use your own hash instead by specifying row_version_column_name in the write_disposition dictionary.
-You might already have a column present in your resource that can naturally serve as row hash, in which case it's more efficient to use those pre-existing hash values than to generate new artificial ones.
+You might already have a column present in your resource that can naturally serve as a row hash, in which case it's more efficient to use those pre-existing hash values than to generate new artificial ones.
 This option also allows you to use hashes based on a subset of columns, in case you want to ignore changes in some of the columns.
 When using your own hash, values for _dlt_id are randomly generated.

 @dlt.resource(